-The price cap affects around 28 million customers on standard variable tariffs (SVTs), including around 4 million customers on prepayment meters (PPMs).
-Further changes to the SVT are due to come into force on 1 October 2024 (announced August 2024) and 1 January 2025 (announced November 2024).
+The price cap affects around 26 million customers on standard variable tariffs (SVTs), including around 4 million customers on prepayment meters (PPMs) and 5 million on Standard Credit rates (which are more expensive).

 The price cap limits the unit cost of energy and standing charges which firms can charge, not the total bill.
 If you use more energy than average you will pay more than this figure.

-Therefore it is useful to look at the cost of a unit of energy and the daily standing charge:
+Therefore it is useful to look at the cost of a unit of energy and the daily standing charge (data for winters only):

 This enables us to make comparisons with previous periods:

 It also enables us to calculate how much “extra” the average household has had to pay for their energy.
 This takes into account any Government support.
-For the impact on older people, read this article.
+For the impact on older people, scroll down the page.

 The average household headline rate over time shows the current state of play: